Are you looking to fix a failing budget and are you struggling to keep your finances under control?

 The cool thing about variable expenses is that they are variable – meaning you can manipulate and change them to reduce your financial commitment.
 Things like cable, internet, cell phones and grocery budgets can be changed, modified and altered to suit your budget.
 Call up your service providers and see if they would be willing to cut you a deal.
 I’m betting that most if not all of your providers would gladly work with you rather than lose you as a customer.

 If you’re in a situation where you’re in the green and you’re fortunate to have left over income every month then why not cut back anyway?
 Any savings you are able to accrue by reducing your variable expenses goes straight to your savings and helps grow that nest egg even faster!
-Making a few simple simple changes to your lifestyle can save you even more money!
+Making even a few of these 10 simple changes to your lifestyle can save you even more money!

-Sometimes we need to adjust our perception of goals folks.
+Sometimes we need to adjust our perfection of our goals.
 If you’re in a substantial amount of debt and are really struggling and living paycheck to paycheck it would be both unrealistic and self-defeating to set lofty goals like save 50% of take home income and reduce grocery budget to 100$ to feed a family of 6.

 Goals can be short term and in some cases immediate.
 Make your goals achievable – otherwise you’re setting yourself up to fail and will be looking to fix a failing budget sooner rather than later.